ibm-cloud-architecture/refarch-eda/README.md

 ## Extended Architecture

-The Event Driven Reference Architecture provides the framework to support event driven applications and solutions,  the extended architecture provides the connections for
+The Event Driven Reference Architecture provides the framework to support event driven applications and solutions,  the extended architecture provides the connections for:

   * Integration with legacy apps and data resources
   * Integration with Analytics/Machine learning to derive real time insights

-The architecture diagram below shows how these capabilities fit to form an extended event driven architecture.
+The architecture diagram below shows how these capabilities fit together to form an extended event driven architecture.

 <img src="docs/hl-arch-extended.png" width="1024px">